-Specialization Requireme ents: credits
+Specialization Requirem ents: credits

-rofessional Project or Thesis 20-24
+Basic Courses and I Professional Project or Thesis 20-24

 EDUC 501 Statistics in Research 3

 EDUC 502 Statistics Lab 1

 EDUC 522 Philosophy and Education 3

 EDUC 561 Methods of Research 3

 EDUC 562 Methods of Qualitative Research 2

 EDUC 581 Professional Project 4

 or

 EDUC 590 Thesis 8

 EDUC 598 Graduate Seminar 1

 PSYC 521 Psychology of Learning 3

-Curriculum and Inst ruction Core 13
+Curriculum and Ins 13

 EDAD 539 Supervision of Instruction, K-12 4

 EDAD 547 Quality Schools 3

-EDUC 506 Perspectives on School and Community 3 3 3
+EDUC 506 Perspectives on School and Community 3

 EDUC 556 Curriculum Planning 3

 Approved Electives 11-15

-Professional Ed ucation Electives 15
+ducation Electives 15

-Courses from an ry department will satisfy the intent of the te rm
+Courses from a ny department will satisfy the intent of the te rm

-"professional edu cation" if the emphasis is on instructional-learn ing
+"professional ed ucation" if the emphasis is on instructional-learning ng

-principles, pupil characteristics, teaching methodology, curricul um
+l characteristics, teaching methodology, curriculi -

 roles of various school personnel.

-to the state of th

-Academic Cont ent Electives 0-9
+Academic Con tent Electives 0-9

-Academic conte nt courses are found in departments other th ian
+Academic conte ent courses are found in departments other th an

-sychology and must be in approved subjects clea
+Psychology and must be in approved subjects clea

-sching areas chosen by the student.
+aching areas chosen by the student.
 Electives m

-sultation with the student's adviser.
+rsultation with the student's adviser.

-Total 48
+oc chosen in con is more with the summer succession.